Limulo/website-restyle2016/_posts/2016-11-16-vibration-motor-test.md

 ## Buiding Process

-**Note**: this tutorial uses a resistance value that is too little a can cause **damage** to your Arduino board.
-Better to use a mush higher value so to reduce corrent from the Arduino digital pin.
+**Note**: this tutorial uses a resistance value that is too little and can cause **damage** to your Arduino board.
+Better to use a much higher value so to reduce corrent from the Arduino digital pin.
-Take a look at an [another]({% post_url 2016-11-20-bipolar-transistor %}) experiment we have made that is more respectful of the Arduino board.
+Take a look at [another]({% post_url 2016-11-20-bipolar-transistor %}) experiment we have made that is more respectful of the Arduino board.
 {: .note}

 According to the [Adafruit reference](https://www.adafruit.com/products/1201) the vibration motor can be powered with a tension between 2V and 5V.
 The greater the tension, the greater the vibrations produced and the current consumed.